Volvo EX30 Valuation: 760 used car listings analysed

 Used Volvo EX30

-Appreciation is an important part of calculating the total value of owning a Volvo EX30.
-In addition to the monthly appreciation of £203, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.
+Depreciation is an important part of calculating the total cost of owning a Volvo EX30.
+In addition to the monthly depreciation of £350, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.

 How much does a used Volvo EX30 cost?
 Prices, ratings and depreciation by model year